-Sitting gently beside the crystal-clear tumbling waters of Petrie Creek, and touching the earth lightly… Starry Nights Luxury Camping is surrounded by wilderness with fresh, clean air.
+Sitting gently beside the winding waters of Petrie Creek, with a near zero carbon footprint… Starry Nights Luxury Camping is surrounded by wilderness with fresh, clean air.

 The owners have established a perpetual vegetation covenant over their property to make sure that the forest is never developed or cleared which provides the only link for fauna from the nearby Triunia National Park to Petrie Creek.
 Petrie Creek is a permanent spring fed creek with stony banks and riverbed.
 Koalas, numerous birds, kangaroos, Tawny Frog-Mouth owls, the occasional bush turkey and their resident chickens (providing a constant supply of eggs), have all made a home at Starry Nights.